-Photoproduction of J/Ψ on a nucleon very close to threshold is an important subject in the field of non-perturbative QCD in its own right [1] and is already planned to be investigated at Jefferson Lab as the 12 GeV upgrade of CEBAF is completed [2, 3].
-Oddly enough the potential of discovery of hidden charm baryon resonances via photo-production was discussed in 2014 [4] inspired in part by the SoLID- J/Ψ approved proposal at Jefferson Lab [3].
-However, CERN's recent experimental discovery [5] has spurred a new excitement and a sense of urgency to carry out measurements of photo-production at threshold in a timely manner.
+Photoproduction of J/Ψ on a nucleon very close to threshold is an important subject in the field of non-perturbative QCD in its own right and is already planned to be investigated at Jefferson Lab as the 12 GeV upgrade of CEBAF is completed [1, 2].
+Oddly enough the potential of discovery of hidden charm baryon resonances via photoproduction was discussed in 2014 [3] inspired in part by the SoLID- J/Ψ approved proposal at Jefferson Lab [2].
+However, CERN's recent experimental discovery [4] has spurred a new excitement and a sense of urgency to carry on measurements of photoproduction at threshold in a timely manner.

-Less than a year ago, on July 14, 2015, a press release from the CERN press office announced the observation of exotic pentaquark particles [5] just a day after the manuscript describing the discovery was posted on the arXiv.org [6] website by the collaboration.
-A month later, on August 12, 2015 the announcement was followed by the publication of the manuscript describing the discovery in Physical Review Letters [7].
+Less than a year ago, on July 14, 2015, a press release from the CERN press office announced the observation of exotic pentaquark particles [4] just a day after the manuscript describing the discovery was posted on the arXiv.org [5] website by the collaboration.
+A month later, on August 12, 2015 the announcement was followed by the publication of the manuscript describing the discovery in Physical Review Letters [6].
 This announcement was received with both excitement and a healthy dose of skepticism due to the early saga of "pentaquarks," in the beginning of the new millennium, which proved inconclusive.
-Unlike these earlier announced pentaquarks, which consisted of four light quarks and one strange quark, the resonant state observed by the LHCb includes two heavy quarks, namely charm and anti-charm quarks and thus must be different in nature.
+Unlike these earlier announced pentaquarks, which consisted of four light quarks and one strange quark, the resonant state observed by the LHCb includes two heavy quarks, namely charm and anti-charm quarks and three light quarks and thus must be different in nature.

-Subsequent to the announcement a series of theoretical papers [8, 9, 10, 11] appeared in the literature with possible interpretations of the observed resonance.
-A range of explanations was invoked, from a possible true pentaquark resonant state to a kinematic enhancement like those observed in other experiments close to kinematic thresholds [12], such as a bound state of charmonium(2S) and the proton [11], or a molecule composed of Σ_c and \bar{D}^ [13, 14].
+Subsequent to the announcement a series of theoretical papers [7, 8, 9, 10] appeared in the literature with possible interpretations of the observed resonance.
+A range of explanations was invoked, from a possible true pentaquark resonant state to a kinematic enhancement like those observed in other experiments close to kinematic thresholds [11] including a bound state of charmonium(2S) and the proton [10] and a molecule composed of Σ_c and \bar{D}^ [12, 13].
 But without further experimental measurements it is not clear whether the formed exotic resonance can be unambiguously identified as a resonance.
-Some authors suggested that effects of final state interactions are responsible for the LHCb observed rate enhancements [15].
+Some authors suggested that effects of final state interactions are responsible for the LHCb observed rate enhancements [14].
 While the interest of the theory community has produced more than 200 citations up to date, LHCb is the only experiment that has observed these states.
 The hadronic physics community is eager to see these possible resonant states confirmed in more than one experiment and proceed with a detailed investigation of the quantum numbers of such states.

-In summary, to resolve the true nature of the $P_c^+(4380)$ and $P_c^+(4450)$ states it is proposed to study these pentaquark candidates in direct photo-production of J/Ψ on the proton and provide not only further evidence of their existence but also investigate their spin and parity, as noted in several papers, such as [8, 9].
-This proposal is more specifically about a direct search of the higher mass narrow width $P_c^+(4450)$ and follows Wang et al. [8] using the different spins and parity described in the paper but with the less optimistic assumptions about the coupling to the resonant states during our complete simulations, namely a 5% coupling.
-In the projected results we also show what is expected from this experiment if the coupling is larger, namely 15%.
+In summary, to resolve the true nature of the $P_c^+(4380)$ and $P_c^+(4450)$ states it is proposed to study these pentaquark candidates in direct photoproduction of J/Ψ on the proton and provide not only further evidence of their existence but also investigate their spin and parity, as noted in several papers among them [7, 8].
+This proposal is more specifically about a direct search of the higher mass narrow width $P_c^+(4450)$ and follows Wang et al. [7] using the different spins and parity described in the paper but with the less optimistic assumptions about the coupling to the resonant states during our complete simulations, namely a 5% coupling.

-We believe that the results from this search at Jefferson Lab will have a high impact on the broader physics community.
+We believe that its confirmation at Jefferson Lab will have a high impact on the broader physics community.